Have you ever looked at your wardrobe and wondered where do these clothes come from, how are they made, where will they go once the use is over.

 Making PECKD garments must be an intricate exercise

-I remember in our earlier days, we had so much trouble in explaining to our partners – about the compostable, difference between biodegradable & compostable.
+I remember in our earlier days, we had so much trouble in explaining to our partners – about the compostable, the difference between biodegradable & compostable.
 They used to throw organic fibers at us, saying this also works in the market.

 The other resistance we got was from our own tailors and masters, they found it difficult to find alternatives to plastic buttons and zippers.

 Now they have got used to our processes and are willing to accept the challenges we throw at them.
 We have created a system where we do not accept any alternative solution.
 We have to thank the fashion industry as retro fashion is back in the business, which makes our lives easier.